Welcome

 Key Term: Index Map Search (SIM)

-A Land Registry search to check if mines and minerals are registered under a separate title, which may identify the mineral owner.
+A Land Registry search to check if mines and minerals (or other estates) are registered under a separate title, and to reveal pending applications and cautions.

 Key Term: Indemnity Insurance

-An insurance policy protecting against financial loss from a specific defect or risk, such as the exercise of mineral rights or subsidence.
+An insurance policy protecting against financial loss from a specific defect or risk, such as the exercise of mineral rights, enforced access, or damage from subsidence.

 Recommended steps:

-1. Review the title for the wording and extent of the reservation.
+• Review the title thoroughly for the wording and extent of the exception/reservation, including any “let down the surface” or “no‑claim” provisions.

-2. Obtain and review any filed deeds or referenced documents.
+• Obtain and review any filed deeds or referenced documents for precise terms and plans.

 Worked Example 1.2

 A client is buying farmland.
-The epitome of title includes a 1930 conveyance reserving "all mines and minerals under the land with full rights of access and working."
+The epitome of title includes a 1930 conveyance reserving "all mines and minerals under the land with full rights of access and working" and “liberty to let down the surface.”
 There is no evidence of recent mining.
 The client wants to build a barn.

 What advice should you give?